TheWorkflowAcademy/Dynamic-Form-Acceptance-Criteria-ZohoCreator-ZohoCRM/README.md

   * Yes
   * No
   * N/A
-* Multi-Select Questions (the script will check if the value(s) selected by responders of the Creator form is/ are present on this CRM field.
+* Multi-Select Questions (the script will check if the value(s) selected by applicants of the Creator form is/ are present on this CRM field.
 If yes - pass, if no - fail).
   * Value A
   * Value B
   * Value C
   * etc..
 * "Applicable to Me" Questions.
 This allows for more unique/ customisable criteria.
 It should be a section with a parent field (where criteria is set) and child fields (to input values).
 The values set in the child fields will also be programmed later to dynamically populate the Creator form.
   * Parent Field: "Applicable to Me Requirements" (criteria is set here)
-    * All *- if responders are required to select all values*
+    * All *- if applicants are required to select all values*
-    * Any 1 *- if responders are required to select any 1 of the values*
+    * Any 1 *- if applicants are required to select any 1 of the values*
-    * Any 2 *- if responders are required to select any 2 of the values*
+    * Any 2 *- if applicants are required to select any 2 of the values*
-    * Any 3 *- if responders are required to select any 3 of the values*
+    * Any 3 *- if applicants are required to select any 3 of the values*
-    * None *- if responders are required to select none of the values*
+    * None *- if applicants are required to select none of the values*
     * N/A *- field is not applicable (the script will bypass this qualification criteria).*
   * Child Fields (the parent field will reference the values in the child fields below, these values will also be used to populate the Creator Form):
     * Applicable to Me 1